Tanta: Population

-Population

 Tanta is a densely populated city; it is the third-largest city in the Nile Delta and the ninth-largest in Egypt.
 As of January 2025, its population was estimated at 604,653.
 This large population is primarily due to two main factors: natural population growth and rural-to-urban migration, as Tanta is one of the main destinations for migrants within the Delta.

 Due to this population increase, Tanta’s urban sprawl has merged with the nearby villages and hamlets of Qaffaha, Kafr Essam, Sibrbay, Kafr Sejer, Kafr Satouta, and El-Agaizi.

 The city’s population growth rate between 1996 and 2006 was 1.2653 (approximately 1.29% annually).
 The average household size was 3.7, and the infant mortality rate stood at 19.81 per 1,000 live births in 2006.
 The significant population increase in Tanta is mainly attributed to migration, which accounted for 89.1% of the city's population growth between 1986 and 1996, and 93.1% between 1996 and 2006.

 To help accommodate this demographic expansion, the government has developed several public housing projects in areas such as Al-Salam, Shawqi Housing, Al-Tabari, Corniche Street (Tanta), New Qaffaha, Al-Sarie Housing, Al-Omari, Rat’at Al-Dafraweya, Al-Janabeya, New Stables, and the Youth City.